BruceEckel/pybooktools/src/pybooktools/validate/prompt.md

     g()
 ```

+Please create a program that will create OCLs for Python examples.

 We will need two dataclasses.
 Here are the starting points, and you may add fields and methods to them as necessary:

 ```python